Sunday, November 9, 2014

 Jonathan Ornstein - An Executive Director of Krakow - Poland - Jewish Community Center - Gives a Dynamic Presentation.

-Copyright@L.Hadley and Associates - 2021
+Copyright@L.Hadley and Associates - 2025

 Last Tuesday Nov.
-4 - 2014 - instead of our customary "Jews in the News" session at Pittsburgh's - JCC - Mr. Jonathan Ornstein - a good looking, dark haired, early middle aged, well spoken director of a Krakow - Poland - small Jewish Community Center - delivered a well thought out, thought provoking presentation to an assorted crowd which packed a Pittsburgh's JCC - community room.
+4 - 2014 - instead of our customary "Jews in the News" session at Pittsburgh's - JCC - Mr. Jonathan Ornstein - a good looking, dark haired, early middle aged, well-spoken director of a Krakow - Poland - small Jewish Community Center - delivered a well thought-out, thought-provoking presentation to an assorted crowd which packed a Pittsburgh's JCC - community room.

-Mr.Ornstein gave the audience an interesting, brief account of how he found himself first serving in Israeli army - IDF - where he met and followed to Poland - a Polish lady - a Gentile volunteer with whom he travelled to Poland where he learned an excellent Polish (which is normally hard to master for a Westerner in a relatively short time).
-Even though their relationship "fizzled out" - nevertheless - Mr. Ornstein secured a position of an executive director of a Jewish Community Center in Krakow - a beautiful, historical Polish town - after his stint as a lecturer of Israeli Culture at the oldest Polish University named after the past ruling Polish royalty - Yagellons - located in Krakow which used to be a capitol of Poland thus the name - Yagellonian University - bears the last name of the Polish royal dynasty - the Yagellons.
+Mr. Ornstein gave the audience an interesting, brief account of how he found himself first serving in Israeli army - IDF - where he met and followed to Poland - a Polish lady - a Gentile volunteer with whom he travelled to Poland where he learned an excellent Polish (which is normally hard to master for a Westerner in a relatively short time).
+Even though their relationship "fizzled out" - nevertheless - Mr. Ornstein secured a position of an executive director of a Jewish Community Center in Krakow - a beautiful, historical Polish town - after his stint as a lecturer of Israeli Culture at the oldest Polish University named after the past ruling Polish royalty - the Jagiellons - located in Krakow which used to be a capitol of Poland thus the name - Jagiellonian University - bears the last name of the Polish royal dynasty - the Jagiellons.

-The seed money for the Polish - JCC - was secured by Prince Charles; no wonder that the Jews in Great Britain - achieve even more distinctions than the ones in the U.S. In a nutshell - Mr. Ornstein's message - skillfully conveyed - makes a lot of sense.
+In a nutshell - Mr. Ornstein's message - skillfully conveyed - makes a lot of sense.
 We need to support the new generation of Poles showing an interest in Jewish culture.
 The audience at the Pittsburgh's JCC asked a lot of questions about the present conditions of a few Jews still left in Poland.
 According to Mr. Ornstein - for now - the new, young generation of Poles - shows a big interest in Jewish culture - "but what the future will bring - nobody knows" - according to Mr. Ornstein.
-The audiences' comments and questions were addressed by Mr. Ornstein in a straight-forward, informative manner.
-He needs to lecture in Chicago where the local Jewish community is a lot more "weighty" than the group in Pittsburgh.

 No comments: